Electricity Rates by State (2026): Where Yours Ranks - article hero image

 The math is straightforward: monthly cost = rate × usage.
 A 1,500-square-foot home using 900 kWh/month at 12¢ pays $108.
 A 3,000-square-foot home using 2,000 kWh at the same rate pays $240.

 Watch for hidden charges that inflate your effective rate.
 Monthly service fees ($5-15), demand charges, fuel adjustment riders, and renewable energy surcharges all add up.
-Divide your total bill by total kWh consumed to find your all-in rate—that's the number that actually matters for comparison.
+Divide your total bill by total kWh consumed to find your all-in rate.
+That's the number that actually matters for comparison.

 When shopping plans, always calculate the all-in cost at your typical usage level, not just the advertised rate.